Move Health Data Forward Challenge

 Health IT adoption continues to grow and mobile health technology is becoming more accessible, consumers are playing an even greater role in how and when their health information is exchanged, or shared.
 Equally, the Nationwide Interoperability Roadmap’s 2015 to 2017 milestone period aims to improve consumers’ ability to send, receive, find, and use their health information.

-To stimulate the work around what is known as consumer-mediated exchange, we recently launched the Move Health Data Forward Challenge.
+To stimulate the work around what is known as consumer-mediated exchange, ONC launched the Move Health Data Forward Challenge.
 This challenge will help to create application programming interface (API) solutions combined with new implementation specifications developed by the HEART Workgroup that have the potential for individuals to securely and electronically authorize the movement of their health data to destinations they choose.
 These could be between and among their clinicians, hospitals, health-care providers, or even family members.

 - The Move Health Data Forward challenge will have three phases, with a cumulative prize amount of $250,000 and a maximum prize value per participant of $75,000.